FAI-Solutions/move-window-between-desktops/README.md

-# MoveWindowVDesk
+# move-window-between-desktops

-Move your active window to the next or previous virtual desktop on **Windows 10/11** — with a single keyboard shortcut.
-A feature Microsoft should have built in ages ago.
+Move your active window to the next or previous virtual desktop on **Windows 10 / 11** with a single keyboard shortcut - a feature Microsoft should have included long ago.

 Built with [AutoHotkey v2](https://www.autohotkey.com/) and [VirtualDesktopAccessor](https://github.com/Ciantic/VirtualDesktopAccessor).